afrisenti-semeval/afrisent-semeval-2023/README.md

 # Trial Data

 We provide the trail data for the AfriSenti-SemEval 2023 Shared Task 12 for all the languages.
 Check the [Trialdata](README.md)

+# Training data.

+Please, visit the competition page to get access to the dataset: https://codalab.lisn.upsaclay.fr/competitions/7320.
+Also, we have [terms and condition](https://codalab.lisn.upsaclay.fr/competitions/7320#learn_the_details-terms_and_conditions) regarding the use of our dataset.

 # Training Data